carolinewang01/rotate/README.md

 ## TODOs

 ### Clean Up Code - Benchmark Release
-- Move some core PPO code (e.g. loss and GAE computation) into ppo_utils.py
 - Hydra configs:
     - add structured hydra configs for evaluation
-- PPO-ego:
-    - Update this code to resample from the agent population each time the episode is done.
 - Clean up IPPO:
     - Update IPPO/FCP implementation to use wandb logging that's more aligned with rest of codebase
 - Clean up (L)-BRDiv and CoMeDi code
-    - Consider merging L-BRDiv and BRDiv implementations
     - Use run_episodes
     - Consider making ego and br nets the same
     - Switch from logging BR/Conf losses to SP/XP losses!